 The format for date/time is 6 bytes BCD or M-Bus data type F. M-Bus data type F consists of send out data from the nearest date backward in time.
 Therefore it is recommended that the system should check the date sent in the telegram to verify that it is the requested date.
-If no data is stored in the meter for the specified date, or for any date backward in time, all data in the telegram will have the status byte marked as "no data available" (15 hex).
+If no data is stored in the meter for the specified date, or for any date backward in time, the telegram will contain no load profile data (only the interval length).